-Of all the issues related to fuel diversity in New England, the one that has attracted the most attention and concern recently is the region's recent sharp increase in natural gas usage.
-Because the region has no natural gas of its own, the region's supply must all be imported.
-For many years this limited how much natural gas the region used, as the system simply didn't have much capacity.
-Indeed, the region still had the lowest natural gas consumption per capita in the nation even into the 1990s.
-But today, more than 20 percent of the region's total energy consumption, and over one-third of its electricity generation, comes from natural gas.
-Roughly 80 percent of this gas is supplied via the pipeline from the Gulf Coast and Canada, and the other 20 percent is delivered through the liquefied natural gas (LNG) terminal in Everett, Massachusetts.
+Of all the issues related to fuel diversity in New England, the one that has attracted the most attention and concern is the region's recent sharp increase in natural gas usage.
+The region has no natural gas of its own; and for many years, the small capacity of the pipelines serving the region limited New England's use of natural gas.
+Indeed, the region still had the lowest natural gas demand per capita in the nation even into the 1990s.
+But today, more than 20 percent of the region's total energy demand, and over one-third of its electricity generation, comes from natural gas.
+Roughly 80 percent of this gas is supplied via the pipeline from the Gulf Coast and Canada, and the other 20 percent is delivered through the liquefied natural gas (LNG) terminal in Everett, Massachusetts, built in 1971.
 Virtually all of the region's power plants built in the last decade are fueled with natural gas.
+And

-And Energy Information Administration projections show that natural gas is expected to continue to increase as a share of the region's overall energy consumption through the year 2025, raising concerns that the region's existing capacity may not be sufficient, particularly at times of peak demand.8 How did we change so much, so quickly?
+2025, raising concerns that the region's existing capacity may not be sufficient, particularly at times of peak demand.
+How did we change so much, so quickly?

 First, several restrictions on natural gas use stemming from the 1978 Energy Policy Act were repealed in the late 1980s, allowing more use of natural gas for electrical generation.
-This created greater incentives for natural gas delivery companies to expand pipeline capacity to meet this potential source of new growth in demand.9 In addition, the nation as a whole started taking action to reduce the impact of fossil fuel use on air quality.
-Natural gas is far cleaner-burning than coal, oil, or gasoline, emitting much smaller amounts of nitrogen oxides, sulfur dioxide, carbon monoxide, particulate matter, and reactive hydrocarbons.
-Another attraction is that gas is now known to be in relatively abundant supply globally, and to date the United States has been able to meet most of its natural gas needs from within its borders or from its friendly neighbor, Canada.
+In addition, concerns about the impact of fossil fuel use on air quality increased the appeal of natural gas across the country.
+Natural gas is far cleaner burning than coal, oil, or gasoline, emitting much smaller amounts of nitrogen oxides, sulfur dioxide, carbon monoxide, particulate matter, and reactive hydrocarbons.
+Another attraction is that gas is now known to be in relatively abundant supply globally, and to date the United States has been able to meet most of its natural gas needs from within its borders or from its friendly neighbors, Canada and Mexico.
 Thus, its supply is perceived as less geopolitically risky than petroleum, for which production and reserves are disproportionately concentrated in the Middle East.
 And there were financial incentives as well.
-The price of natural gas was declining going into the early 1990s after a peak in the early 1980s, making it relatively more attractive from a financial perspective as well.
+The price of natural gas was declining going into the early 1990s after a peak in the early 1980s, making it relatively more attractive from a financial point of view.